Today's Articles

 Hernando de Soto, Slave Trader, and Explorer born

-*The birth of Hernando de Soto is celebrated on this date in 1496.
-He was a Spanish explorer, slave trader, and conquistador involved in the middle passage.
+*The birth of Hernando de Soto, who was born on this date in 1496, is affirmed.
+He was a Spanish explorer, slave trader, and conquistador involved in the Middle Passage.
 His expeditions in Nicaragua and the Yucatan Peninsula included the conquest of the Inca Empire in Peru.
-He led the first European expedition deep into the territory of the modern-day United […]
+He led the first European expedition deep into […]

 learn more